teambit/bit/README.md

 ## What is Bit? 🤔

 Bit is an [open-source](https://github.com/teambit/bit) cli tool for sharing components across projects and repositories.
-Use Bit to turn a component inside an application into a standalone reusable package.
+Use Bit to turn a component inside an application into a standalone reusable package and share it with other projects.
-Increase the project's resilience by consuming only the components the application needs.
-You can set up your own server for sharing components or you can use the [bit.dev](https://bit.dev) cloud hosting for private and public components sharing with advanced features such as components CI and components showcase.
+You can set up your own server for components collaboration, or use the [bit.dev cloud](#bitdev-cloud-%f0%9f%8c%a9%ef%b8%8f) hosting for private and public components sharing.

 ## Why Bit? 🎖️

 Bit simplifies the process of collaborating on UI components.
-Team members can share, maintain, and synchronize components from different projects.
+Team members can share, maintain, and synchronize small atomic components from different projects.

 This allows teams to:

 - Increase code reusability
 - Increase design and development efficiency
-- Increase project's resilience to changes
 - Retain UI and UX consistency
-- A stepping stone for establishing a [micro frontends architecture](https://martinfowler.com/articles/micro-frontends.html)
+- Increase project's stability

 ## Key Features 🔑